 Prerequisite awards must be earned prior to the start date of the course to which they apply.
-Minimum age requirements must be attained by the last day of the course or the day of the exam.
 When two or more awards are offered together (e.g., Workplace Standard First Aid with Bronze Cross or with National Lifeguard), the Society deems the prerequisite awards to have been earned in the correct order.